Jojo Rabbit: Filming

-Jojo Rabbit was credited as a co-production between the United States, New Zealand, and the Czech Republic.

-Principal photography for the film occurred between May 28 and July 21, 2018, at various places in Prague, Žatec, Úštěk, Kytín, Dolní Beřkovice, Hořín, Lenešice, and the Petschek Palace.
+Principal photography for Jojo Rabbit occurred between May 28 and July 21, 2018, at various places in Prague, Žatec, Úštěk, Kytín, Dolní Beřkovice, Hořín, Lenešice, and the Petschek Palace.
 The former Lenešice sugar refinery was used to film the war scenes.
-Production designer Ra Vincent chose these pre-war, unbombed places "because it had so much character and it felt like the most German of all the Czech towns we visited, with lots of German-style baroque architecture" The Barrandov Studios were also used for filming most of the interior scenes, which Vincent thought of as a great choice, considering Nazi propaganda used to be filmed there.
+Production designer Ra Vincent chose these pre-war, unbombed places "because it had so much character and it felt like the most German of all the Czech towns we visited, with lots of German-style baroque architecture".
+Barrandov Studios were also used for filming most of the interior scenes, which Vincent thought of as a great choice, considering Nazi propaganda used to be filmed there.
 Vincent chose Úštěk to film the exterior due to the "ornate" color palette of the architecture, said to connect with Jojo's character.

 Waititi prohibited cell phone usage on set in order to retain focus and create a calming environment.
 He allowed the crew and actors to experiment with their work or characters by themselves, as he had no strict edicts for how the film should unfold.
 This was also stated to be a third reason for the cell phone prohibition.
 Other directors, including Quentin Tarantino, have used this rule before.
 By minimizing directions for the cast members, Waititi hoped to avoid stiff performances.
 He also did not show the full picture of Rosie when she was hanged, thinking it was unethical to showcase the deaths of family members.

 Due to labor laws on child actors, the crew was only able to film eight or nine hours a day, causing stress for the adult actors as they would have to work with body doubles for certain periods of time.
 The actors described having a fun experience on set, saying Waititi was engaging to work with.
 McKenzie further elaborated that it was "easy-going and fun", as it allowed her to "explore the character and try different things".
 These, along with doing rehearsals, were part of an effort to make the child actors feel comfortable so they would act more naturally.

 Reshoots were done starting in February 2019.
 They mainly focused on scenes set during winter.